 What requirements are, why they matter, and who works with them

-The opening chapters define requirement levels, roles, and the cost of mistakes at the start of a project.
-This is where the book makes it obvious why vague wording quickly turns into expensive product and architecture problems.
+The opening chapters cover requirement levels, roles, and the cost of mistakes at the start of a project.
+The signal here is blunt: vague wording does not stay vague wording — a few weeks later it resurfaces as an expensive architecture rework or a feature cut from the release.

 Requirements development